|

 the ion emitter).

-* The ion output of most ionizers decrease somewhat at
+* The ion output and coverage of ionizers decrease somewhat at

 very low humidity.
 This effect is minimized in the IG-133A and IG-133DG